 Springe direkt zu Inhalt

 In the project Oral-History.Digital.
-Information Infrastructure for the Curation, Research and Annotation of Audiovisual Narrative Interviews (oh.d), Freie Universität Berlin (UB/CeDiS) cooperates with Otto-Friedrich-Universität Bamberg (Chair of Media Informatics), FernUniversität in Hagen (Institut für Geschichte und Biographie), Friedrich-Alexander-Universität Erlangen-Nürnberg (Modern and Contemporary History), Ludwig-Maximilians-Universität München (Bavarian Archive for Speech Signals), and the Research Centre for Contemporary History in Hamburg (Workshop of Memory).
+Information Infrastructure for the Curation, Research and Annotation of Audiovisual Narrative Interviews (oh.d), Freie Universität Berlin (UB/CeDiS) cooperates with Otto-Friedrich-Universität Bamberg (Chair of Media Informatics), FernUniversität in Hagen (Institut für Geschichte und Biographie), Ludwig-Maximilians-Universität München (Bavarian Archive for Speech Signals), and the Research Centre for Contemporary History in Hamburg (Workshop of Memory), in the first project phase also with Friedrich-Alexander-Universität Erlangen-Nürnberg (Modern and Contemporary History).

 The Archive Deutsches Gedächtnis at FernUniversität in Hagen contributes its extensive collections, many years of experience and its networks in the community and ensures the broad testing and sustainable use of the infrastructure.